salesp07/Cap-Firebase-Billing/README.md

 3. Click on _Create Budget_.

-4. You can name whatever you want, but I recommend naming it something like _Firebase Cost Cap_.
+4. You can name whatever you want, but I recommend naming it something like `<your-project-name> CAP`.

 5. Set the budget amount to whatever you want your cap to be.